-- Our ‘People Promise’ – deliver on our promise to be an employer that provides a place where people flourish, perform, and achieve.
+- Be an employer of choice where people flourish, perform, and achieve.

-All of this will be underpinned by our refreshed values – customer-focused, accountable, collaborative, service excellence, and trusted.
+Our objectives will be underpinned by our values – customer-focused, accountable, collaborative, service excellence, and trusted.

-UCAS supports and welcomes the gender pay gap reporting, particularly given our belief that transparency promotes the opportunity for positive growth and change.
+UCAS supports gender pay gap reporting, believing that transparency promotes the opportunity for positive growth and change.
 This document covers:

 - our findings

-- the reasons for the gender pay gap at UCAS
+- why we have a pay gap here at UCAS

-- our commitment and the steps that will be taken to address this gap
+- our commitment and the steps we will take to address this gap

 Annual Report and Accounts